RWTH-IAEW/voltage-control-env/README.md

 Currently two types of environments are supported: ```VoltageControlEnv``` and the variant ```DeltaStepVoltageControlEnv```.
 The difference is how the agent interacts with the environment.
 In the former the agent specifies its desired pq-setpoint, while in the variant the agent only specifies a desired change (delta) from the current setpoint.

-The structure of the environment can be broadly visualized with this (incomplete) class diagram:
+The structure of the environment can be broadly visualized with this (incomplete and not up-to-date) class diagram:

 ![Class Diagram](imgs/class-diagram-voltage-control-env.png)